An HI story of galaxies in Abell 2626 and beyond: deficiency in A2626 and the Swarm galaxies

 \textbf{\hi deficiency and visual classifications}

-In the top panel of Fig. \ref{fig:HIdef_plot2}, we present the \hi detected galaxies of the three visual classes as defined in Sec. \ref{subsec:visual_classes} with circle, triangle, and star symbols respectively.
-The light and magenta symbols in each class stand for the non-substructure and sub-structure galaxies in the A2626 cluster.
-Interestingly, the VClass 3 or unsettled galaxies (star symbols) seem to have \hi deficiencies similar to the field galaxies (i.e. within the three horizontal dashed lines).
-Moreover, substructures contain more disturbed / unsettled galaxies compared to the non-substructure galaxies in A2626 as we have seen in Sec. \ref{subsec:visual_classes}.
+In the top panel of Fig. \ref{fig:HIdef_plot2}, we present the \hi -detected galaxies of the three visual classes as defined in Sec. \ref{subsec:visual_classes} with circles, triangles, and stars.
+The green and magenta symbols in each class stand for the non-substructure and sub-structure galaxies in the A2626 cluster.
+Interestingly, the Vclass 3 or unsettled galaxies (starss) seem to have \hi deficiencies similar to the field galaxies (i.e. within the three horizontal dashed lines).
+Moreover, substructures contain more disturbed / unsettled galaxies (triangles and stars) than the non-substructure galaxies in A2626, as we showed in Sec. \ref{subsec:visual_classes}.
 However, there is no obvious correlation of the visual classes of the \hi detected galaxies with their \hi deficiencies or with their projected distance from the cluster centre.
-Thus, the visually classified \hi morphologies are not directly related to the \hi deficiencies of the galaxies or their location in the A2626 cluster.
+Thus, the visually classified \hi morphologies are not directly related to the \hi deficiencies of the galaxies or their location in the A2626 cluster. \textbf{\hi deficiency and \hi offsets}